Chapter Thirty Six

 “No, not that I can think of,” said Casey.

-“Come to think of it, I’ve seen them a time or two snooping around our place,” said Casey.
+“Come to think of it, I’ve seen them snooping around our place a time or two myself,” said Casey.

-The eighty or so angry volunteers per bus, surrounding the compound were armed to the teeth and ready.
+The angry volunteers surrounding the compound were armed to the teeth and ready.
 Henry cautiously looked around for signs of the guards Casety had mentioned, but nothing moved.

 Quietly shifting positions, he noticed that, even with the heavy black, one-piece insulated coveralls he’d insisted everyone wear, the cold from the ground was slowly seeping into his bones.